 • 4 tablespoons cornstarch

-• parsley for garnish
+• chopped fresh parsley for garnish

 Instructions

-• Remove chicken and vegetables from broth.
+• Remove chicken and vegetables from the broth.
 Discard skin and bones and chop remaining chicken, set aside.

-• Stir chicken (and vegetables if desired) into broth and cook about 2-3 minutes or until heated through.
+• Stir chicken (and vegetables if desired) into the broth and cook about 2-3 minutes or until heated through.

-• Combine flour, baking powder, salt and shortening with a fork until shortening is mixed in.
+• Combine flour, baking powder, salt, and shortening with a fork until shortening is mixed in.

 • Add milk a little at a time and mix until combined (you may not need all of it, you want a soft but not sticky dough).